 They are also used by the military, societies and golf clubs that want a unique logo.
 Unlike other patches, bullion patches are a little expensive but honestly, it’s worth every penny.

-The custom patches are a good way for branding, representing your cause and get noticed by people around you.
+Custom embroidered patches are a good way for branding, representing your cause and get noticed by people around you.
 From top to bottom we have discussed the 12 best different types of patches.
 Each one has its own perks.
 Choose the one according to your needs and stand out among the rest.